HanxunH/Detect-CLIP-Backdoor-Samples/README.md

 ## Quick start

 We provide a notebook for a quick-start demonstration.
-While we did not explicitly experiment with the detection performance at test time in the paper, however, our method should remain effective in such scenarios.
+While we did not explicitly experiment with the detection performance at test time in the paper, our method should remain effective in such scenarios.

 In `QuickStart.ipynb`, we include an example of test-time detection using the pre-trained model from our paper.
 For simplicity, we assume a low poisoning rate, allowing us to use the default implementation, which computes the backdoor score using the same batch of data as a reference.
 In cases where this assumption does not hold, using a small clean subset as a reference may be necessary.